lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 How to Launch
 -------------
-In the menu go to :menuselection:`Internet --> Quassel` IRC or type
+To launch Quassel from the menu go to :menuselection:`Internet --> Quassel IRC` or type

 .. code::